Anything that isn’t covered here may be found on the Extra Tips page.

 On most *nix and *BSD systems, the desktop trash has the same format, and is located in ~/.local/share/Trash.
 You can verify that the trashinfo format and directory layout is the same.

-If you’re sure that your Desktop trash is compatible, you can add the appropriate line to your rmw configuration file, if desired (a config file is created in ~/.config/rmw when rmw is first run).
+If you’re sure that your Desktop trash is compatible, you can add the appropriate line to your rmw configuration file.

 Does rmw work on Windows?